rails/rails/guides/source/routing.md

 would match `books/some/section/last-words-a-memoir` with `params[:section]` equals `'some/section'`, and `params[:title]` equals `'last-words-a-memoir'`.

 Technically a route can have even more than one wildcard segment.
 The matcher assigns segments to parameters in an intuitive way.
-For example,
+For example:

 ```ruby
 get '*a/foo/*b', to: 'test#index'